BostonUniversitySeniorDesign/2020-sensor-miniproject/README.md

 While file I/O streaming and many other options exist, for this assignment we can simply write within the main `for` or `while` loop.

+Note: We **do not** redirect stdout to a file via the command line e.g. `python -m sp_iotsim.client > dat.json` because this bypasses Python exception handling.
+While redirection is useful for debugging, in general project use it's usually not the best choice.

 #### Task 1 points

 (20 points total for this section)